 With a range of musical styles that reaches from jazz and blues to R&B and pop with a touch of country, Mary Kadderly is a singer and songwriter with a sound all her own.
 Born in Portland, Oregon, she began early, getting her start singing in a jazz and blues band.
 “The first time I sang into a microphone, the music bug bit me hard.
 From then on I was hooked,” she says.
 At the age of 19, she started playing in hometown clubs, while studying Music and Theater Arts at PSU.
 Soon after graduation, Mary was regularly performing in nightclubs, in concerts, and at festivals around the country.

 In 1991, she started her record label, marymargaret MUSIC, which released 3 titles: Mary Kadderly, Down Right Big Time and I Go Zoom, which became a top-selling CD in the Northwest, and was nominated for best Jazz and Blues album of 1999.
 In 2003, marymargaret music became LIKELIFE RECORDS On the new label, Mary released Lucky Me, which features a number of her striking settings of Shakespeare sonnets.
 She has also recorded an album of Christmas music on Ripping Glass Records entitled Christmas Memories.
 Recently, Mary released the single, “She’s All Eyes”, a collaboration with writer Maura Conlon-McIvor.

-A pianist as well as vocalist, Mary is on the faculty in the Professional Music Department at Portland Community College.
+A pianist as well as vocalist, Mary is on the faculty in the Music & Sonic Arts Department at Portland Community College.
 She presents regular vocal workshops with legendary jazz singer Nancy King.
 She also has a thriving private practice teaching singing, piano, and music theory.

 – Written by Darrel Grant.
 From the “30 FOR THE 30” Snapshots of Portland State Music Alumni who are making a difference through Music.